 Invesco Distributors provides certain distribution services to the Fund.
-Pursuant to the Distribution Services Agreement, as amended from time to time, between the Fund and Invesco Distributors, Invesco Distributors will assist the Managing Owner with certain functions and duties relating to distribution and marketing including reviewing and approving marketing materials.
+Pursuant to the Distribution Services Agreement, as amended from time to time, between the Trust, with respect to the Fund and Invesco Distributors, Invesco Distributors will assist the Managing Owner with certain functions and duties relating to distribution and marketing including reviewing and approving marketing materials.